mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 - Add-ons must use encryption when transporting data remotely.
 - Add-ons should avoid including redundant code or files.
 - Add-ons must not negatively impact the performance or stability of Firefox.
 - Only release versions of third-party libraries and/or frameworks may be included with an add-on.
 Modifications to these libraries/frameworks are not permitted.
-Please read our [third party library guidelines](/documentation/publish/third-party-library-usage/) to better understand related requirements.
+Please read our [third party library guidelines](/documentation/publish/third-party-library-usage/) to better understand related requirements. {% comment %}Changes to this line should also be copied to /src/content/documentation/publish/third-party-library-usage.md{% endcomment %}

 {% endcapture %}
 {% include modules/one-column.liquid,